 After 10 years away from the game, it had been suggested that Duquette's learning curve would be steep.
 Thrift said that was far from the case.

 "I think he's pretty much caught up and gotten on top of things," Thrift said.
 "When you're out of the game and you were in it, you're never really out of it.
-Basically,
+Basically, it's just a quick refresher course.

 This team has Duquette's fingerprints all over the roster.
 Much like Boston, where there was a core group of players developed by the Red Sox, it was some of the smaller acquisitions by Duquette that helped.